eydward/Density-k-PDG/README.md

    ...
    kPDG K N T 25000 30000
 ```
 Note the `end_idx` is allowed to be larger than the number of available base graphs for convenience.
-To see how many base graphs are there, just run the program for a short period of time, and observe the output saying `Growth phase completed.
+To see how many base graphs there are, just run the program for a short period of time, and observe the output saying `Growth phase completed.
 State:` and take the last `collected` value.

 ## Development Environment Setup
 * In order to build and run the code, c++ 20 compatible compiler is required.
-My environment uses `gcc (Rev8, Built by MSYS2 project) 11.2.0`, but any recent release of gcc should work.
-To install gcc on Windows, follow instructions in this [section](https://code.visualstudio.com/docs/languages/cpp#_example-install-mingwx64), On Linux just run `sudo apt install build-essential`.
+My environment uses `gcc (Rev8, Built by MSYS2 project) 11.2.0`, but any `gcc-11` release  should work.
+    - To install gcc on Windows, follow instructions in this [section](https://code.visualstudio.com/docs/languages/cpp#_example-install-mingwx64)
+    - On Linux just run `sudo apt install build-essential`.
+Note Ubuntu doesn't have gcc-11 in the default repo, follow the instruction [here](https://stackoverflow.com/questions/67298443/when-gcc-11-will-appear-in-ubuntu-repositories) to install `gcc-11`.
 * It also requires bazel (see https://bazel.build/install).
-My global bazel config is the following (will be different if you use Linux instead of Windows)
+My global bazel config is the following (this is not required on Linux)
 ```
 startup --host_jvm_args=--add-opens=java.base/java.nio=ALL-UNNAMED --host_jvm_args=--add-opens=java.base/java.lang=ALL-UNNAMED
 build --compiler=mingw-gcc --action_env=BAZEL_CXXOPTS="-std=c++20"
 test --test_output=errors
 ```

-## Usage
+Once the necessary installs are done, you can do the following.
 Run all commands in the project root directory.
 * To execute all unit tests: `bazel test ...`
 * To run the program in DEBUG mode (slow, for debugging only): `bazel run -c dbg src:kPDG <K> <N> <T>`
 * To run the program in OPTIMIZED mode (fast): `bazel run -c opt src:kPDG <K> <N> <T>`
 * Alternatively, run `bazel build -c opt ...` and then find the executable in `bazel-out\src\` and execute it manually with `kPDG <K> <N> <T>`.

-*
-`K` and `N` are defined above. `T` is the number worker threads (to maximimze throughput, use the number of CPUs on the computer).
+We cannot use static linking on Linux.
+On Windows, it's not necessary to use static linking if you use the same computer to build and run.
+But if you plan to use one computer to build, and another to run, then the most convenient way is to use static linking.
+Use this command `bazel build -c opt --features fully_static_link ...`.

 ## Testing and Verification
 We use the following steps to verify the correctness of the algorithm: